 Portrait of the mother Sultan.
 On the right, the head of a black eunuch of the harem. ( Public Domain )

-Some of the decorations of the Topkapi harem still relate to the women who ruled this place in the 16th century, but most of the items are from the 19th and the beginning of the 20th centuries.
+Some of the decorations still in the Topkapi harem can be linked back to the women who ruled this place in the 16th century, but most of the items are from the 19th and the beginning of the 20th centuries.

 Topkapi Palace has an impressive library and archive, which has a collection of approximately 300,000 archive documents.
-The gardens of Topkapi, with plants like hyacinths, roses, tulips, etc., are still related to the Ottoman tradition.
+Topkapi’s gardens are filled with plants like hyacinths, roses, tulips, etc., and are still related to the Ottoman tradition.

-When the palace became a museum, it was opened to all people for the first time in history.
+When Topkapi Palace became a museum it was made available to visitors for the first time in history.
 The museum contains many treasures left by people who lived there for more than 400 years.
-The impressive collection located in the treasury is only a small part of the collection that is hidden in storage.
+The impressive collection located in the treasury is only a small part of the collection that is tucked away in storage.

-Apart from portraits, jewels, and personal items which belonged to sultans and their families, the exhibition contains Holy Relics - including artifacts related to the prophet Muhammad.
+Apart from portraits, jewels, and personal items which belonged to sultans and their families, the museum exhibition contains Holy Relics - including artifacts related to the prophet Muhammad .

 Kemal Cig Sabahattin, Cengiz Koseoglu, The Topkapi Saray Museum – Architecture, 1988.